 - 36. Which of the following is not a factor that determines whether a taxpayer is required to file a tax return?

 - A. Filing status.

 - B. Taxpayer's gross income.

 - C. Taxpayer's employment.

 - D. Taxpayer's age.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer Filing Requirements
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

-- 37. If Paula requests an extension to file her individual tax return, the latest she could file her return without a failure-to-file penalty is:
+37. If Paula requests an extension to file her tax return, the latest she could file her return without

+penalty is:

-- A. September 15th.
+A. September 15 th .

-- B. October 15th.

-- C. August 15th.
+C. August 15 th .

-- D. November 15th.
+D. November 15 th .

-- E. None of the above.
+E. None of these.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements
+Lea arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 1 Easy

+Topic: Taxpayer filing requirements

-- 38. If Lindley requests an extension to file her individual tax return, the latest she could pay her tax due without penalty is:
+38. If Lindley requests an extension to file her tax return, the latest she could pay her tax due

+without penalty is:

+A A Clasth

-- A. April 15th.
+A. April 15 th .

-- B. October 15th.
+B. October 15 th .

-- C. August 15th.
+C. August 15 th .

-- D. November 15th.
+D. November 15 th .

-- E. None of the above.
+E. None of these.

+AACSB: Reflective Thinking AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements
+Lea arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 1 Easy Tagis: Tayang of fling requirements

+Topic: Taxpayer filing requirements

-39. Corporations are required to file a tax return only if their taxable income is greater than:
+39. Corporations are required to file a tax return only if their taxable income is greater than: A. \$0.
+B. \$1,000.
+C. \$600.
+D. \$750.
+E. None of these.

-- A. \$0.

-- B. \$1,000.

-- C. \$600.

-- D. \$750.

-- E. None of the above.
 Corporations are always required to file a tax return.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements 40.
-This year April 15th falls on a Saturday.
-Individual tax returns will be due on:

-- A. April 14th.

-- B. April 15th.

-- C. April 16th.

-- D. April 17th.

-- E. None of the above.

-AACSB: Analytical Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer Filing Requirements
+Lea AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 1 Easy Topic: Taxpayer filing requirements 40.
+This year April 15 th falls on a Saturday.
+Individual tax returns will be due on: A. April 14th.
+B. April 15th.
+C. April 16th.
+D. April 17th.
+E. None of these.
+Lea AACSB: Analytic AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 2 Medium Topic: Taxpayer filing requirements

-- 41. Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
-Assuming that Dominic will have zero tax liability this year, he: - A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of the above.
+41. Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
+Assuming that Dominic will have zero tax liability this year, he:

+- A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer Filing Requirements
+AICPA: FN Risk analysis

+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

 - 42. Greg earned \$20,500 this year and had \$1,500 of federal income taxes withheld from his salary.
-Assuming that Greg will have a total tax liability of \$1,000 (and thus will receive a \$500) refund, he: - A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of the above.
+Assuming that Greg will have a total tax liability of \$1,000 (and thus will receive a \$500) refund, he - A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of these.